Rockford Symphony Orchestra: Steve Larsen

-Musical director

-Steve Larsen was named the fourth music director of the orchestra in 1991.
 Under his direction, and with the board's vision, the RSO has expanded the orchestra's repertoire and attracted musicians of the highest caliber.
 In addition to an expanded "classics series", the RSO has added/increased the pop series, youth education programs, a summer music series, and fully staged operas.

 Steven Larsen marks his 30th season with the Rockford Symphony Orchestra.
 During this tenure the orchestra has flourished and grown to become the third largest symphony orchestra in Illinois.
 His energetic leadership earned two “Orchestra of the Year” awards to the Rockford Symphony Orchestra and three “Conductor of the Year” awards for himself, the most recent in 2016.
 Critics have praised his ease with all ranges of musical styles and periods, his sense of line and dramatic tension, and his ability to bring new life to familiar music.
 Audiences respond warmly to his informal podium style and enjoy his enthusiastic desire to communicate his love for music.

 Larsen is a native of Chicago, where he attended the American Conservatory of Music, receiving a degree in music theory and composition.
 As his interests in conducting grew, he auditioned for the graduate program at Northwestern University, earning an assistantship and leading to studies with Margaret Hillis and Bernard Rubenstein.
 He received that school's first M.M. in orchestral conducting in 1976.
 In 1979 he was the only American to be awarded a fellowship in the prestigious Netherlands Broadcasting Company Conductors Course, leading to continued studies with the late Russian conductor Kyrill Kondrashin.
 In 1981 he was invited to participate in the first Conductors Institute, held in Morgantown, West Virginia, as a conducting fellow.

 A significant portion of his career has been devoted to opera.
 For 13 years, he was resident conductor and Artistic Administrator of Chicago Opera Theater, where he also produced the New Opera Workshop.
 He has guest conducted for opera companies in Chicago, Detroit, Minneapolis, Honolulu, Cleveland, Westchester (NY), and Dayton (OH), returning to Dayton for a season as Interim General Director.
 For three years he was Principal Conductor for Opera Theater of San Antonio.

 His many symphonic guest conducting engagements include the State Orchestra of Mexico; the Camerata Polifonica Siciliana in Catania, Italy; the Milwaukee Symphony, Grant Park Symphony and Tulsa Philharmonic, as well as leading several children's concerts with the Chicago Symphony.
 In 2012 he traveled to Prague to conduct the Hradec Králové Philharmonic.

 He has received the “Star of Excellence” Award from the Mendelssohn Performing Arts Center, the “Mayor’s Arts Award for Distinguished Service by an Individual”, and the “Distinguished Service” Award from the Rockford Park District.

-Music Director Search 2022

-January 2022 marks the start of the search for a new music director for the Rockford Symphony Orchestra.
-With nine highly qualified finalists, the symphony is set to experience some amazing performances.
-The winner will be announced in December 2022, with their tenure beginning in January 2023.